unplugin/unplugin-icons/README.md

 export default config
 ```

-Make sure you also follow the instructions in the `Frameworks -> Svelte` section below to get rid of module import errors.
+Check instructions in the `Frameworks -> Svelte` section below if you faced module import errors.

 <br></details>